Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 • salt to taste;

-2. Mix the egg yolks with the sugar and salt separately.
+2. Separately mix the yolks with sugar and salt.

 3. Mix the egg mass with grated cottage cheese.

 4. Add sour cream and mix everything thoroughly.
-You can add raisins or other dried fruits if you like.
+If desired, you can add raisins or other dried fruits.

-5. Place curd mass under the press so that all the liquid comes out.
-This will take several hours in the cold.
+5. Place curd mass under a press so that all the liquid comes out.
+This will require several hours in the cold.

 6. Transfer everything to a separate plate, shaping the Easter in advance (during the spin cycle).